tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 {% gist tiborsimon/89c9ca291f761c988d7e %}

-These two script produce exactly the same signal.
-Smart Sinusoids requires only one line versus a couple of lines with the old method.
+These two script produce exactly the same signal while Smart Sinusoids requires only one line versus a couple of lines with the old method.
 The biggest advantage is that you don't need to know how to generate the sinusoid with the given requirement set.

-As we have reviewed, there are 5 different method to generate a sinusoid signal depending on the
+As we have reviewed, there are 5 different method to generate a sinusoid signal depending on the requirements.
+With Smart Sinusoids the previous five use cases looks like this:

 |  | Old method | Smart Sinusoids |
 |:--------------:|:----:|:---------------------:|